aksommerville/spellingbee/README.md

 - [ ] Sound effects.
 - [ ] Detailed logging for beta test.
-- [x] Victory splash, also a long cutscene.
-And report stats!
-- [x] Allow to enter the victory modal from hello, but neutered, just the stats and credits.
-- [ ] Currently AUX1 aborts any battle.
+- [x] Currently AUX1 aborts any battle.
 Can't have that in real life.
 But we do need a way out of 2-player mode.
 Keep it until the last minute; it's helpful to be able to escape.
-- [x] Feedback when bumping a wall, both visual and auditory.
-- [x] Merchant: Stay open, or allow >1 quanitities.
+- [ ] Return to menu from 2-player battle.
 - [ ] Side quests with gold as the reward.
 - - [ ] Advanced Endurance Gauntlet: Kill like 20 skeletons, but one miss and they kill you.
 - - [ ] Is it difficult to turn all the cellar lights back off? ...not really but there's a little bit of zing to it.
 Worth a small prize I guess.